MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 ### Tag-Filter *(checkbox)*

-Enable the tag based filter, the filter can be configured by tapping the filter button on the map display.
+Enable the [tag based filter](Tag%20filter.md), the filter can be configured by tapping the filter button on the map display.
+If you have more than one filter configuration, a long press on the filter icon will display a popup menu with corresponding entries that can be used to switch the active configuration.

 ### Preset-Filter *(checkbox)*